 The proposed bill, known as the Keeping Our Survivors Safe Act, seeks to amend sections 2923.13 and 2923.14 of the Revised Code to prohibit individuals convicted of first-degree misdemeanor domestic violence from possessing firearms or dangerous ordnance.
-Specifically, the bill introduces new legal language that adds a provision stating that a person who has been convicted of a violation of section 2919.25 of the Revised Code, which pertains to domestic violence, is included in the list of individuals prohibited from acquiring or using firearms.
+Specifically, the bill introduces new legal language that states individuals convicted of a violation of section 2919.25 of the Revised Code, which pertains to domestic violence, are included in the list of those prohibited from acquiring or using firearms.
 This addition aims to enhance public safety by restricting access to firearms for those with a history of domestic violence.

 Statutes affected: